A Voice from the Past

 It was last week, on the three-and-a-half-year anniversary of my father’s passing, that I learned a whole lot more about the guy than I’d known before.

 During the summer after he died, in 2016, I’d gone through the house that he and my mother had retired to back at the turn of the century.
-They’d brought with them all of the stuff they’d accumulated in thirty-plus years together: multiple households’ worth of furniture, books, kitchen items, clothes and just plain riprap that their borderline-hoarder natures led them to keep.
+They’d brought with them all of the stuff they’d accumulated in forty-plus years together: multiple households’ worth of furniture, books, kitchen items, clothes and just plain riprap that their borderline-hoarder natures led them to keep.
 That they’d grown up poor during and just after the Great Depression meant they rarely jettisoned anything that might, just might, be useful at some point.
 Dad, for instance, kept countless empty, clean peanut butter jars in a cabinet because who knows when you might need a screw-top container?
 Several china sets that I’d never cast eyes upon let alone seen used on a table, clothes that hadn’t been worn in decades and bookshelves full of VHS tapes — Mom and Dad held on to everything.

 And it was a lot.
 Mom died suddenly in October 2012 and Dad’s travails began three weeks later when he broke his hip while walking from the kitchen to the dining room.
 Because of his untimely injury and resulting frailty, my father had never been able to go through Mom’s stuff properly.
 And, of course, there were his own accumulations as well.
 So I did a big purge that summer of 2016; I even rented a dumpster that sat in the driveway while I filled it for a couple of weeks.